Azure/azure-sdk-for-js/sdk/storage/storage-queue/README.md

 ### Processing a message

 Messages are processed in two steps.

-First call `MessagesClient.dequeue()`.
+  - First call `MessagesClient.dequeue()`.
 This makes the messages invisible to other code reading messagse from this queue for a default period of 30 seconds.
-When processing of a message is done, call `MessagesClient.delete()` with the message's `popReceipt`.
+  - When processing of a message is done, call `MessagesClient.delete()` with the message's `popReceipt`.

-This two-step process ensures that if your code fails to process a message due to hardware or software failure, another instance of your code can get the same message and try again.
+If your code fails to process a message due to hardware or software failure, this two-step process ensures that another instance of your code can get the same message and try again.

 ```javascript
   const dequeueResponse = await messagesClient.dequeue();